 Once you are approved to buy on one (or more) of our marketplaces, you can log into your marketplace and begin bidding online.
 B-Stock uses several key features throughout our auction process to simulate a fair “live” auction model (but without the fast-talking auctioneer!).
 This post will guide you through the basic steps of placing a bid and teach you key bidding terms – like proxy and popcorn – to get you in on the auction action.

 Each auction will have a box where you can enter your maximum bid; remember, your maximum bid will need to be equal to or greater than the minimum allowable bid amount listed below the box.
 Once the amount has been entered, click the “Bid Now” button.
 The system will have you confirm your bid amount.
 Be sure to double check the amount before confirming your bid.
-(The look of each “bid” area might vary from
+(The look of each “bid” area might vary from marketplace to marketplace but the steps remain the same.)

 While you’re certainly welcome to continually log in and manually increase your bids, we suggest letting our auto-bid system do that work for you.
 Our proxy bidding process lets buyers enter their maximum amount and the system will automatically increase your bid incrementally for you.
 More on how this works below…